anikpaul00/WEB-Projects/README.md

 Anyone can you these codes.
-You can you these projects for personal development.
+You can use these projects for personal development.